An Annuity Can Be a Safe, Smart Choice for Wealth Protection…

 Some of these options are designed to address certain inherent issues while others are simply marketing devices which add to the perception of value, but do little to truly improve the product.
 It’s important to understand the features of any annuity at which you are looking and determine whether or not that feature is a true improvement.

-Customization aside, there are essentially only three real types of annuities:
+Customization aside, there are essentially three types of annuities:

 Variable annuities allow the buyer to choose how their account is invested from a variety of options, including mutual funds.
 This type of annuity’s rate of return is by necessity tied to the performance of the investment options a person selects, as well as the amount of deposits made.